chrismyers2000/MeshAdv-Pi-Hat/README.md

 - V1.0 is tested and 100% works.
 Please note, the GPS header is supplied with 5V on this version.
 Output on the E22 has been measured at 29.3dbm in my tests when `lora.tx_power` is set to 22.
 - V1.1 is tested and 100% works.

-Some PCB's may be available here: https://frequencylabs.etsy.com New batch has arrived!
+Fully assembled units will be available here: https://frequencylabs.etsy.com

 ![](https://github.com/chrismyers2000/MeshAdv-Pi-Hat/blob/d43ea52d606c9e0167098d327dad065feb6ee043/V1.1/IPEX/Photos/3D_PCB%20V1.1_Top_IPEX.png)